|Title:||co-Defensive Coordinator, Assistant Head Coach|

 |Recruiting Areas:||Delaware, Maryland, North Carolina, South Carolina, Virginia & DC, West Virginia|

-Jordan Stevens, the first David D. Kelley Defensive Line Coach in 2015, just completed his second season at Yale.
+Jordan Stevens, the first David D. Kelley Defensive Line Coach in 2015, just completed his thrid season at Yale.
+In 2018 he will switch to coaching LBs.
 He came to New Haven after serving as an assistant coach at Maine the previous four years.
+In 2017 he coached three All-Ivy Selection defensive linemen, John Herubin, Kyle Mullen, and Charles Callender on the teams path to winning the Ivy League Championship.

 There were a pair of 2016 All-Ivy League defensive ends among his pupils, Marty Moesta and Kyle Mullen, while Copache Tyler was a first-team all-league lineman in 2015.